Skip to main content

 See the Difference: Visual Guide to T-Shirt Printing – Digital, Screen, and Transfer Print

 Three folded shirts with T-shirt printing: digital, screen, and transfer designs labeled on the side.
+Close up photograph of print quality

-What Digital Printed Tees Look Like
+What Digital Printed Tees Look Like (DTG)

-Digital printing, also known as Direct-to-Garment (DTG)
+Digital printing on garments, also known as Direct-to-Garment printing (DTG)

 • Recommended for 25 garments and under